-Coyote and dog are members of the same taxonomic family and same genus, yet there are many differences between them.
+Coyote and dog are members of the same taxonomic family and the same genus, yet there are many differences between them.
 By the looks of these two, it should not be very difficult to distinguish who is who.
-However, the German shepherd dogs closely resemble coyotes.
-Therefore, it would be worthwhile to follow the important characteristics of both dogs and coyotes to understand the actual differences between them.
+However, German shepherd dogs closely resemble coyotes.
+Therefore, it would be worthwhile to follow the important characteristics of both dogs and coyotes to understand the actual differences between coyote and dog.

 What is a Coyote?